tessie/bouncer-tests/README.md

-Selenium Tests for addons.mozilla.org (amo)
+Selenium Tests for download.allizom.org
 ====================

-Thank you for checking out Mozilla's Addon-Tests test suite.
+Thank you for checking out Mozilla's Bouncer test suite.
 Mozilla and the Mozwebqa team are grateful for the help and hard work of many contributors like yourself.
 The following contributors have submitted pull requests to Addon-Tests:

 https://github.com/mozilla/Bouncer-Tests/contributors